groboclown/petronia/The_Great_V3.md

     * The platform is probably the right source to discover the available translations.
 Or it's based on the platform published configuration paths state.
     * Extensions publish translation files by sending an event with the translation contents.
 That allows all sandboxes to receive the new translations.
     * `atoi` and `atof` formatting needs to be supported right.
 Configuration files that are exchangeable between users, and that have a well defined format, should have a single expected numeric format.
 All end-user input should use the `locale.atoi` and `locale.atof`, which means the above `locale.setlocale` should be used.
+    * Need to provide an error reporting mechanism that uses localization.
 * timer helper should include an implementation that uses the time event.
 * basic definition of platform responsibilities.
 * Create theme extension API that is a layer on top of the platform.
 It provides better components that are themed.
 With this, make sure the platform stuff isn't themed and is as low-level as possible.